-During these initial tasks of health checks the Troop Guide will incorporate a tour of Camp Buffalo.
+During these initial tasks of health checks and swim checks, the Troop Guide will incorporate a tour of Camp Buffalo.
 The order of these events may vary depending on how many troops we have arrive at once in order to avoid back-up at any one station.

-As an additional service to the leaders and youth, we will be offering the Totin' Chip class Tuesday threw out the week.
+As an additional service to the leaders and youth, we will be offering the Totin' Chip class @ 2pm on Sunday.
 As your Scouts finish camp set-up, or at the leader's discretion, they are welcome to head to our Brownsea Island area where they can earn their card.
+Classes will also be offered any time after 3:00 PM.

 While the Scouts are completing their check-in, the adults have their own check-in procedures.
 All stages of this will be completed in the Eagle Quest area, located on the south edge of the main parking lot.
-The Scoutmaster will first verify the troop's roster and receive wristbands for all participants.
+The Scoutmaster will first verify the troop's roster and receive the T-shirts, cups, and wristbands for all participants.
 At this station, Scoutmasters will also receive their packet from the Commissioners as well as information on how to obtain meal tickets for visitors.

 The next stop will be program.
 The Program Director will verify that all Scouts are registered for Merit Badges and Activity Badges.
 Any schedule conflicts or restrictions will be addressed.
 If corrections need to be made to the badge schedule, please inform the Campmaster Manager of those by the end of supper.
-Schedule will be printed and available at Check-In
+Schedule will be printed and available at the Leaders' Meeting after campfire Sunday evening.